Publishers: Madman Entertainment / FUNimation Entertainment

 Price: DVD $59.95 AUD – Available Here / Blu-ray $69.95 AUD – Available Here

 Shirayuki is a herbalist living in the kingdom of Tanbarun.
 One day, Tanbarun’s notoriously pathetic prince, Raj, decides that he must have Shirayuki as his concubine.
-His reasoning: she has red hair, which is exceedingly rare in this world.
-Instead of doing as he wishes, she cuts off some of her hair to leave behind as a jesture towards Raj and runs away from her homeland.
+His ‘reasoning’: she has red hair, which is exceedingly rare in this world.
+Instead of doing as he wishes, she cuts off some of her hair to leave behind as a gesture towards Raj and runs away from her homeland.
 Shirayuki wants to be in control of her own destiny, so she decides to find a new life for herself.
 Although she nearly ends up getting kidnapped by Prince Raj, her life takes on a whole new meaning when she accidentally meets the selfless Prince Zen of the kingdom of Clarines.
 In her new life, she meets Kiki and Mitsuhide, Zen’s attendants, and Obi, a mysterious but agile young man who gains her trust.

 Before going any further, please note that this anime and the manga it is adapted from are not based on the famous fairy tale Snow White.
-Shirayuki’s name does mean ‘snow white’, however, and that is how this series gets its name.
+Shirayuki’s name does mean ‘snow white’, however; that is how this series gets its name.
 Some obvious references to the most famous Snow White story are made in the first episode, but this is about as far as that relationship goes.

 The animation is consistently fluid, which makes the action scenes more engaging than they would have been had they consisted of still frames.
 These action scenes can get a little violent, but not to the point of being off-putting.
 The European fantasy setting is filled with luscious locations; the forests, lakes, islands, towns and castles are all wonderful to look at and appreciate.
-It is easy to see why Zen wants to see all of Clarines.
-Even the birds of the world are animated majestically.
+It is easy to see why Zen wants to see all of Clarines; even the birds of the world are animated majestically.
 Everything about the visuals makes this world feel complete and even real, in a way.
-Some people seem to enjoy stroking Shirayuki’s hair when she is asleep, but aside from that weirdness, there is no fanservice present at all.
+Some people seem to enjoy stroking Shirayuki’s hair when she is asleep, but aside from that weirdness, there is no ‘fan-service’ present at all.
 Some evil men want to exploit Shirayuki for her red hair, but they never explicitly make it sound like sexual objectification.
 It is still female objectification, though, so they are portrayed as the enemy and even made to look evil.
 This is a part of what makes it feel like a real world, even if it is an unfortunate reality that some people want to exploit women to make money.
-Nonetheless, there are so many positive things to see that make it seem like a wonderful place to live for the most part.
+There are so many positive things to see that make it seem like a wonderful place to live in for the most part.

 In addition to being visually appealing, this series is very pleasant to listen to.
 The background music is all beautifully orchestrated, and it helps add to the charming atmosphere present throughout this season.
 Both the opening and ending songs are great too.
 They are not the most memorable songs to be featured in anime, but they are catchy.
 FUNimation’s English dub is excellent as well; Brina Palencia in particular portrays both Shirayuki’s confident nature and her anxieties perfectly.
 Nowhere else does their dub leave anything to be desired either.
 The dub script basically follows the subtitle script as well, and the two scripts even match at multiple points.
-It is rare for an anime to be quite as nice to listen to as this one is, and FUNimation’s dub only adds to that quality.
+It is rare for an anime to be quite as nice to listen to as this one is, and FUNimation’s outstanding dub only adds to that quality.

 The textless version of the opening and ending animation sequences are included.
 They are nice to look at, but do not offer anything special.